devJSQ/tree-with-non-premitive-data-type/README.md

 In `Tree` class:

-1 - Write a function that prints all tree values
+1. Write a function that prints all tree values.
-2 - Write function that search for a pecific name in the tree and returns true if the it's found and return false otherwis
+2. Write a function that searches for a specific name in the tree and returns true if it is found, and false otherwise.

 In `main` class:

-3 - Declare a tree and pass the root to it.
+3 - Declare a tree and pass the root to it
 4 - Access the root data (name) and print it.
-5 - Access and update the root data to be (Anas).
+5 - Access and update the root data to be (Anas)
-6 - Create root children as the image above shows.
+6 - Create root children as the image above shows
-7 - Print tree values.
+7 - Print tree values
-8 - Search for (Rashed) call the search method.
+8 - Search for (Rashed) call the search method

+1. Declare a tree and pass the root to it.
+2. Access the root data (name) and print it.
+3. Access and update the root data to be "Anas".
+4. Create root children as shown in the image above.
+5. Print the tree values.
+6. Call the search method to search for "Rashed".

-9 - The output should be the same as below:
+9. The output should be the same as below:

 ```java